rdzhao/MagicView/README.md

 # QtViewer

-This project only supports windows platform x64.
+This project only supports Visual Studio 2015+ x64.

 Basic implementation for viewing polyhedral mesh based on Qt GUI.